DaxnGo/Solo-Leveling-Fansite/README.md

 ## 💡 Contribution Guidelines

 Contributions are welcome!
-If you'd like to improve the site:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+Please feel free to submit a Pull Request or reach out via email at [matthewpangemanan15@gmail.com].

 ## 📜 License